What is Job’s Daughters?

 Meetings follow a long tradition of order.
 The Officers wear traditional Grecian robes, symbols of democracy and equality, provided by the Bethel.
 Other members wear dresses to meetings.
 Meetings are held twice a month.
 Programs are planned and conducted by the members with the help of adult volunteers.
 To become a Job’s Daughter does not involve an embarrassing ritual or test of courage.
 Initiations are solemn, meaningful ceremonies presented by Bethel Officers.
 Parents are welcome at initiations and all of the meetings.
 To be a member of Job’s Daughters is to be part of a group that promotes friendship among young women and confidence in themselves.
 As a member, you will learn skills that will help you throughout your life.
 You will become part of an organization that serves the community.
 Most importantly, you will have fun!

-Job’s Daughters International is the ONLY international organization for girls that requires ALL OF ITS MEMBERS to have a relationship to a Master Mason.
+Job’s Daughters International requires that all of it’s members have a relationship to a Master Mason or are sponsored by a Master Mason if no relationship can be found.
 While it is no part of the Masonic Fraternity, this pre-requisite ties it closely to the Masonic Order.
 (A daughter of a Majority Member shall also be eligible for membership)

 In general, the Book of Job teaches us a Masonic optimistic lesson – Not to fall in despair; it shows that Masonic ideas are imperishable.
 We see this exemplified in Job’s life.
 Job saw the growth and upbuilding of his home, he also saw its ruin.
 But again, he beheld its revival and reconstruction.